© 2024 ALLCITY Network Inc.

 The pair watched videos of three-time Stanley Cup winner Patrick Kane — a player whom Keller has always tried to emulate — to see what makes him successful.

 “What Kane does is he creates predictability,” the strategy coach said.
-“He’ll be in the open corner or he’ll skate high outside the zone but it’s not just doing those things.
-It’s the timing.
+“He’ll be in the open corner or he’ll skate high outside the zone, but it’s not just about doing those things.
+It’s about the timing.
 What are you reading?
-What type of cues are you taking from the defense that will allow you to get the puck in space; get pucks inside defensive rotations.”
+What cues are you taking from the defense that will allow you to get the puck in space; to get pucks inside defensive rotations?”

-Once Keller got back on the ice, he started implementing some of those ideas with the strategy coach, but he also brought Schmaltz, Hayton and Auston Matthews into the mix (Matthews always skates in his home state of Arizona during the summer).
+Once Keller got back on the ice, he began implementing some of these ideas with the strategy coach.
+He also brought in teammates like Schmaltz, Hayton, and even Auston Matthews, who always skates in his home state of Arizona during the summer, to work on these concepts.

-Schmaltz was injured in the first game of the season at Pittsburgh, but once he returned to the lineup, he and Keller were able to take their obvious chemistry to another level.
-Hayton joined the two around the midway point of the season and has also taken off, producing 24 points in 27 games since the All-Star break.
-The trio has become one of the NHL’s most productive lines.
+Schmaltz was injured in the first game of the season at Pittsburgh, but once he returned to the lineup, he and Keller were able to take their chemistry to another level.
+Hayton joined the two around the midway point of the season and has since produced 24 points in 27 games since the All-Star break.
+Together, they’ve formed one of the NHL’s most productive lines.

 “You guys probably know from watching us, but we like to be in motion all the time,” Schmaltz said.
 “If we’re moving our feet, it’s tough to defend us.
-When the D is coming off the point and the forwards are rolling over the top, it’s tough to defend because you don’t really know where your guy is so we just try to do a lot of movement and rotation and rolling off each other just to create havoc with the D-zone coverage for teams.
+When the defense is coming off the point and the forwards are rolling over the top, it’s tough to defend because you don’t really know where your guy is.
+We just try to do a lot of movement, rotation, and rolling off each other to create havoc with the defensive zone coverage for teams.

 “If I’ve got the puck rolling off the wall and Kells comes behind, I try to get a little pick on the guy that’s covering Kells.
-Then I roll off him and he hits me.
-It’s a lot of give-and-gos and we try to play high in the ice a lot because I think it’s hard for forwards if you’re trying to cover a guy up top and your D-man rolls down.
+Then I roll off him, and he hits me.
+It’s a lot of give-and-gos, and we try to play high in the ice a lot because I think it’s hard for forwards if you’re trying to cover a guy up top and your defenseman rolls down.
 It gets really confusing.”

 An altered perception of Clayton Keller